junclemente/ads509-final_project/README.md

 - Compare the sentiment and themes between high- and low-performing schools to get a clearer picture of how school quality is being perceived online.

 # 🗂️ Data Sources

+The Reddit API was used to gather the text data sources for processing.

 ## ⚠️ Disclaimer